nf-core/funcscan/docs/usage.md

 :::tip

-- If `--run_protein_annotation_interproscan` is given, protein and domain classifications of the coding regions are generated and the output is then integrated into the `AMPcombi parsetables` resulting table for every sample and the complete summary files e.g., `Ampcombi_summary.tsv`.
+- If `--run_protein_annotation` is given, protein and domain classifications of the coding regions are generated and the output is then integrated into the `AMPcombi parsetables` resulting table for every sample and the complete summary files e.g., `Ampcombi_summary.tsv`.

 - In some cases when the AMP and the taxonomic classification subworkflows are turned on, it can happen that only summary files per sample are created in the